The Difference Between Simple Carbs and Complex Carbs

 Carbohydrates You Should Limit

 Americans are overdoing it when it comes to added sugars.
 The American Heart Association recommends that women limit the amount of added sugar in their diet to six teaspoons per day (that’s about 100 calories) and nine teaspoons per day for men (about 150 calories).
-We’re eating more than 20 teaspoons (about 350 calories) of added sugar each day!
+Current research estimates that we’re eating more than 20 teaspoons (about 350 calories) of added sugar each day!
 These are some of the more common sugary carbs to limit:

 - Chocolate candy bars